 If you don’t own your own boat, but would like to be part of a racing crew, the Crew Bank is a great place to start.

-Murray Gainer, ABYC’s Crew Bank Coordinator, will be happy to help you find a spot on a racing boat (if that is what you are looking for) for our weekly Tuesday and Thursday Club race nights and weekend regattas.
-You can reach Murray via email or you can go directly to the Racing Crew Bank registration page and sign up.
+Rebecca Crumlish, ABYC’s Crew Bank Coordinator, will be happy to help you find a spot on a racing boat (if that is what you are looking for) for our weekly Tuesday and Thursday Club race nights and weekend regattas.
+You can reach Rebecca via email or you can go directly to the Racing Crew Bank registration page and sign up.

 Each spring, shortly after Launch in late April or early May, we hold our annual Crew Bank Night – an informative, social evening, designed to introduce novice and seasoned sailors alike to ABYC and our racing program.
 You’ll receive information on everything you’ll need to know – from the gear and clothing required to working with the Race Committee.
 There will be people on hand to answer questions about crewing on an ABYC racing yacht and the many advantages of Club membership.
 It’s a great opportunity to meet ABYC members and racing skippers and to see if crewing is for you.

 ABYC Racing Crew Bank Night, Thursday, May 5th 2016 7:00 pm